 Below you will find a detailed gel coat preparation guide on how to apply gelcoat to your boat, RV, or other surfaces.
 The secret to a good finish is to apply gel coat properly.
-The application of gelcoat and by pretty straight forward when you follow this guide.
+The application of gelcoat is pretty straight forward when you follow this guide.

 Determine the Existing Surface: First thing you want to do is look at the surface on which you want gelcoat applied.
 If the surface is already coated with gelcoat, or if the surface is a fiberglass or polyester resin, then the application of gelcoat is a snap.
 If the surface is paint then the paint should be removed before the gelcoat is applied.

 Prepping the Surface: Remove rails, cleats, louvers, snaps, striping tape, etc. Duct tape off adjacent gunwale molding, and deck fittings you are unable to remove. **NOTE** Duct tape is recommended over masking tape because it provides better protection.
 Remove seals from the edges of parts or fittings when doing a repair around that part or fitting.
 Take steps to cover and protect the rest of the boat before starting.
 When working on the deck or cabin, tarp off the adjacent areas.
 3M and UV tapes , and masking papers are recommended.